brianr747/SFC_models/README.rst

 Sub-package: gl_book
 --------------------

-The subpackage sfc_models.gl_book contains code to generate models from the text "Monetary Economics" by Wynne Godley and Marc Lavoie.
+The sub-package sfc_models.gl_book contains code to generate models from the text "Monetary Economics" by Wynne Godley and Marc Lavoie.
 The test process uses target output calculated elsewhere to validate that *sfc_models* generates effectively the same outcome.
 It should be noted that *sfc_models* has to approach equation-building differently than humans, and so there are more